knowii-oss/knowii/README.md

 ## Git pre-commit hooks

 When you try to create a commit, hooks are executed to perform verifications and ensure code quality/formatting.
 Those are configured by Husky.
 Check out the `.husky/pre-commit` file, as well as the lint-staged configuration: `.lintstaged.js`

+## Environment variables

+When new environment variables are necessary, they should:

+- Be added to ./app/knowii/.env.example
+- Be added to ./apps/knowii/env.mjs (for type safety)
+- Be configured on Vercel